1977 California Angels season

-The 1977 California Angels season involved the Angels finishing fifth in the American League West with a record of 74 wins and 88 losses.
+The 1977 California Angels season was the 17th season of the Angels franchise in the American League, the 12th in Anaheim, and their 12th season playing their home games at Anaheim Stadium.
+The Angels finished the season fifth in the American League West with a record of 74 wins and 88 losses.

 Offseason

 On January 6, 1977, Angels utility infielder Mike Miley died in a one-car accident in Baton Rouge, Louisiana.